-In July of this year, the United Nations Conference on Trade and Development estimated that 75% of pandemic related plastic waste will end up in landfills and our oceans.
-And beyond that, many items aren’t being disposed of properly and end up littering our streets and sidewalks.
+In July of this year, the United Nations Conference on Trade and Development estimated that 75% of pandemic-related plastic waste will end up in landfills and our oceans.
+Beyond that, many items aren’t being disposed of properly and end up littering our streets and sidewalks.
 “The UN Environment Program (UNEP) has warned that, if the large increase in medical waste (much of it made from environmentally harmful single-use plastics) is not managed soundly, uncontrolled dumping could result.”
 (UN News, July 2020)

 Discarded face masks on the side of the road with trash in Queens, New York.

 Source: Lindsey Nicholson / Education Images / Universal Images Group via Getty Images

 “On a beach about 100 metres long, we found about 70,” said Gary Stokes of OceansAsia.
 One week later, another 30 masks had washed up.
 “And that’s on an uninhabited island in the middle of nowhere.”
 (The Guardian, June 2020)

 “Once in the ocean, masks collect algae, attracting small fish that in turn attract larger fish, he said.
 A dolphin or whale could mistake a mask for food, and the mask could get caught in the animal’s digestive tract, which could result in death.”
 (New York Times, July 2020)